Robust self-testing and certified randomness based on chained Bell inequality: Robust self-testing using swap circuit

 This gives the lower bound of fidelity in terms of trace distance as

 where, for the observables, we define the fidelity $F_o(r)$ in terms of trace distance $f_o(r)$ where

 The explicit derivation is provided in Appendix.~\ref{spodd}.

 Figures~\ref{osn1} and \ref{osn2} illustrate the trade-off between the lower bound of the fidelity function and the relative observed violation.
 In particular, the extractability of both quantum states and observables remains robust when employing the swap circuit, provided that the fidelity exceeds $\frac{1}{2}$.
 This threshold is reached at $r = 0.8774 \ (0\leq\epsilon\leq 0.1414)$ for the state and $r = 0.97 \ (0\leq\epsilon\leq 0.0701)$ for the observables, where $n=11$.
-It should be noted that increasing the number of measurement settings $n$ allows successful extraction with lower observed violations, suggesting that even lower violations of the Bell inequality can suffice to achieve the desired fidelity threshold.
-In Appendix~\ref{spodd}, we have shown how the relative observed violation $r$ changes with sufficiently large measurement settings.
+The maximum tolerance $\xi$ is constrained to $0.052$ when $n = 3$; it increases to $0.22$ for $n = 11$.
+This indicates that increasing the number of measurement settings $n$ enables successful extraction even with smaller observed violations, suggesting that comparatively weak violations of the Bell inequality can still be sufficient to achieve the desired fidelity threshold.
+In Appendix~\ref{spodd}, Fig.\ref{highn}, we have shown how the relative observed violation $r$ changes with sufficiently large measurement settings.